cksystemsteaching/selfie/grader/introductory-assignments.md

 N: 0,1,2,3,4,... -> Infinite set of Natural Numbers. (syntax)

-{0,1,2} -> A subset of a Infinite set of Natural Numbers.
+{0,1,2} -> A subset of a infinite set of Natural Numbers.

 P(N) -> Power-set of all subsets {0},{0,1},{0,1,2,3},... (infinite amount of software)